Category Archives: Research Projects

 Contested energy transitions.

-Conflicts and Social innovations in the Czech Republic, Poland, Germany, and France
+Conflicts and Social innovations in big cities in the Czech Republic, France and Poland

-A project carried out within the TANDEM program CNRS/AVČR, developed by the Czech Academy of Sciences, Charles University and CEFRES/CNRS united within the Platform for Cooperation and Excellence in Humanities and Social Sciences.
+A project carried out under the TANDEM program as a joint initiative of the French National Research Center, the Czech Academy of Science and Charles University united within the CEFRES Platform for Cooperation and Excellence in Humanities and Social Sciences.

 Principal investigators: Martin Ďurďovič, Gilles Lepesant